Autism Children's Book for Ages 6 to 14

 Get your copy today: Autism: My Invisible Backpack Available on Amazon worldwide.

-This FREE toolkit helps autistic children recognize their feelings, reduce the stress of masking, and create safe spaces for emotional growth.
-With hands-on activities, creative exercises, and printable resources, your child will have tools to unpack their invisible backpack and feel truly seen.
+This toolkit helps autistic children recognize their feelings, reduce the exhaustion of masking, and create safe spaces for emotional growth.
+With hands-on activities, creative exercises, and printable resources, your child will have real tools to unpack their invisible backpack and feel genuinely seen.

 My Invisible Backpack: Making Feelings Visible

 Kids often carry heavy feelings without knowing how to explain them.
-This activity lets your child build their own physical “invisible backpack” and fill it with colorful pieces that represent their emotions, making feelings something they can see, name, and share.
+This activity lets your child build their own invisible backpack and fill it with colorful pieces that represent their emotions, making feelings something they can actually see, name, and share.

 A 34-page FREE printable digital workbook where kids build their own “invisible backpack” and fill it with colorful pieces that represent emotions.